Too Much to Know: Managing Scholarly Information before the Modern Age

 Yale University Press, 2010

-416 pp., $45.00
+416 pp., 48.00

 “I have always loved the Holy Tongue”: Isaac Casaubon, the Jews, and a Forgotten Chapter in Renaissance Scholarship (Carl Newell Jackson Lectures)

-Belknap Press, 2011
+Belknap Press: An Imprint of Harvard University Press, 2011

-392 pp., $35.00
+392 pp., 42.0

 As people around the world struggle to master ever-rising mountains of data, generated by ever-new technologies, we're seeing a great flourishing of scholarship in the history of knowledge, research, and the book.
 From Adrian Johns' The Nature of the Book: Print and Knowledge in the Making (1998) to Matthew Battles' Library: an Unquiet History (2004) to Andrew Pettegree's The Book in the Renaissance (2010)—to mention just three notable works—major investigations of how our ancestors managed their technologies of knowledge have poured from the presses.
 This is to be expected, since our immediate concerns will always shape our inquiries into the past.
 And in this case that tendency is very welcome, though not without irony: we may soon be overwhelmed by books about how people have been overwhelmed by books.